RECAP: Transparent Inference-Time Emotion Alignment for Medical Dialogue Systems: Results

-Several consistent patterns emerge across our evaluation suite.
 First, \method{}'s relative advantage is inversely proportional to model scale, with the 8B model showing average improvements of 35\% across emotional intelligence benchmarks versus 8\% for the 120B model.
-This suggests that explicit emotional reasoning is particularly valuable for smaller models, helping them achieve performance comparable to much larger models without structured reasoning.
+This suggests that explicit emotional reasoning is particularly valuable for smaller models, enabling them to achieve performance comparable to much larger models without structured reasoning.